yokawasa/kubectl-plugin-ssh-jump/README.md

   -i, --identity <identity_file>  Identity key file -p, --pubkey <pub_key_file>     Public key file
-  -P, --port <port>               SSH port for target node SSH server (default:22) --skip-agent                    Skip automatically starting SSH agent and adding
+  -P, --port <port>               SSH port for target node SSH server (default:22) -a, --args <args>               Args to exec in ssh session --skip-agent                    Skip automatically starting SSH agent and adding
                                   SSH Identity key into the agent before SSH login (=> You need to manage SSH agent by yourself) --cleanup-agent                 Clearning up SSH agent at the end The agent is NOT cleaned up in case that --skip-agent option is given --cleanup-jump                  Clearning up sshjump pod at the end
                                   Default: Skip cleaning up sshjump pod